angelolab/ark-analysis/README.md

 ./start_docker.sh -u
 ```

-If the requirements.txt has changed, Docker will rebuild with the new dependencies first.

 ### WARNING

 If you didn't change the name of any of the notebooks within the `scripts` folder, they will be overwritten by the command above!